U.S. senator's trade advice to EU: Keep calm and put agriculture on the table

 WASHINGTON (Reuters) - The Trump administration would face resistance from the U.S. Congress if it tried to push through a mini trade deal with the European Union that did not include agriculture, U.S. Senate Finance Committee Chairman Chuck Grassley said on Wednesday.

-In an interview with Reuters, Grassley, a Republican from the farm state of Iowa, said he saw a chance of getting some results in negotiations with the European Union under the leadership of its new trade commissioner, Phil Hogan.
+In an interview with Reuters, Grassley, a Republican from the farm state of Iowa, said he saw a chance of getting results in negotiations with the European Union under the leadership of its new trade commissioner, Phil Hogan.

-He said Washington would be willing to negotiate a solution to a longstanding dispute over aircraft subsidies after the World Trade Organization ruled on the EU’s case against Boeing Co (BA.N) this year, which meant that higher tariffs on Airbus (AIR.PA) planes and parts would likely take effect on March 18 as planned.
+He said Washington would be willing to negotiate a solution to a longstanding dispute over aircraft subsidies after the World Trade Organization rules on the EU’s case against Boeing Co (BA.N) this year, which meant that higher tariffs on Airbus (AIR.PA) planes and parts would likely take effect on March 18 as planned.

 He said EU officials were “overly worked up” about threats to transatlantic ties, which he said were as strong as ever.